Helping you grow closer to God

 The second step is: Get tough with Satan.
 Notice the words, “Resist the devil and he will flee from you.”
 Resist has the prefix anti-.
 It means to be against him, and to take a stand.
 It’s to take a stand against the enemy.
 There is no middle ground.
 You can’t play with him.
 And the word devil – who is this?
 He’s the slanderer, the liar, the deceiver.
 He’s the seducer.

 You have to say, “I don’t want to be that.
 I don’t want to think of that.”
 You have to say, “No more Internet for me.
 I’m not going to watch that stuff.”
 You have to cut off the supply lines.
 You have to fight.
-You have to say, “There’s a world system – it is purposefully seeking to seduce me.”
-And you have to put up the guard, and the armor.
-And you have to say to yourself, You know what?
+You have to say, “There’s a world system – it is purposely seeking to seduce me.”
+And you have got to put up the guard, and the armor.
+And you’ve got to say to yourself, You know what?
 I can’t let that in our home.

 I have a good friend that had a pornography problem.
 He just doesn’t have the Internet.
 He just doesn’t have it.
 You say, “Well, that’s drastic.”
 Yeah, that’s drastic.
 He’s just saving his marriage, saving his life, walking with God, changing his life.
 He just happens to know he’s weak.
 Where are you weak?
 Where are you weak?
 In the area of media – I would dare you to do something.
 You probably won’t do this, but I’ll dare you anyway – double, double dare.
-I dare you to go on a media fast for ten days – no TV, and no videos, no DVDs.
-Not even the news.
+I dare you to go on a media fast for ten days – no TV, not even the news.
 Ten days.

 The first two days you’ll want to kill each other, because you will be so irritable.
 And then, you’ll recognize, We actually spend hours that we didn’t know in front of this thing.
 Then, pretty soon, you’ll start getting creative, and you’ll have all kinds of time to start doing some things you always wanted to do.
 About days number six through eight, you’ll start actually having some fun.
 Day number nine, you won’t miss it very much.
 Day number ten or eleven, you’ll realize, Oh, hey!
 And you’ll start watching something, and you’ll watch a commercial, and you’ll go, Oh, man, that is gross.